Profs Takashi Kunimoto & Shurojit Chatterji

 The technological interest of mechanism design

 In recent years, computer scientists have become increasingly interested in leveraging the concepts of mechanism design for the design of software programmes.
-Prof Chatterji says, “There is now feedback between literature in the two areas, and in fact, a lot of research in mechanism design these days is actually carried out by computer scientists.”
+Chatterji says, “There is now feedback between literature in the two areas, and in fact, a lot of research in mechanism design these days is actually carried out by computer scientists.”

 An example would be in the case of self-driving cars.
 “An autonomous car is set to fly on the roads, and it is imaginable that the car may have to make a decision at some point between colliding into a baby or colliding into an elderly person.
 The thing is, on what basis should the autonomous vehicle decide which is a better option?” he asks.